• Home

 So here they are:

 MQLs are leads that meet specific criteria and can be used by sales teams right away.
 A lead is qualified when it meets all the set criteria for a marketing campaign.
-For example, if you have run a campaign to target small businesses in America who use PPC Marketing (Google Ads) or social networking sites like Facebook, people interested in your product fall under this category.
+For example, if you have run a campaign to target small businesses in America that use PPC Marketing (Google Ads) or social networking sites like Facebook, people interested in your product fall under this category.

 These leads do not need to go through any close screening process as they are already pre-qualified.